noremacskich/Haunted-House-Video-Converter/Haunted House Video Converter/readme.txt

 Also, to speed up the conversion, i would like to have multiple different conversions going on at once, so have threading of some sort.

-Maybe have a youtube API going on, if it is possible to do so, haven't looked yet
+Maybe have a youtube API going on, if it is possible to do so, haven't looked yet.
+	Yes it is possible : https://github.com/youtube/api-samples

+So we have three directory types :

+	pathToOriginal -
+		This is the path to the directory where all the videos were initially stored.

+	pathToOriginal + "Sorted_Videos" -
+		This is where the videos are moved to in the sorting process.
+The videos are moved from the pathToOriginal dirctory to the respective channels in this directory

+	pathToOriginal + "Converted_Videos" -
+		This is where the videos are stored once they have been converted.
+This should have an identical structure to the Sorted_Videos directory.
+		Also the individual file size differences should be no greater than 2mb when compared with the original videos.
+			If it is, then keep track of it in the lstConvertedFilesToCheck list.